kodadot/unique/README.md

 }
 ```

-If you changed the schema we need to regenerate it by running:
+If you changed the schema, we need to regenerate it by running:
 ````
 just types
 ````

-## I want to add new event/extrinsic to index
+## I want to add a new event/extrinsic to the index

 in `project.yaml` add the new event/extrinsic create new record under the handlers to index:
 ```yaml